SoggyCow/FlipperZero-BadUSB-Payloads/Program Payloads/Visual Studio Code/README.md

-# TestDisk Installation Script for Flipper Zero
+# Visual Studio Code Installation Script for Flipper Zero

 Author: SoggyCow
 License: MIT

 ## Overview

-This script automates the installation of [TestDisk](https://www.cgsecurity.org/wiki/TestDisk), an open-source data recovery tool for partition repair and file restoration, via [Chocolatey](https://chocolatey.org/) on Windows systems.
-Using Flipper Zero’s **BadUSB** feature with DuckyScript, it simulates keyboard input to open an elevated Command Prompt and silently install TestDisk.
+This script automates the installation of [Visual Studio Code](https://code.visualstudio.com/), a popular open-source code editor, via [Chocolatey](https://chocolatey.org/) on Windows systems.
+Using Flipper Zero’s **BadUSB** feature with DuckyScript, it simulates keyboard input to open an elevated Command Prompt and silently install Visual Studio Code.

 > Note: Chocolatey must be pre-installed.
 Run `install_chocolatey.txt` first if needed.

 ## Usage Instructions

-### 1. Save the Payload
+### 1. Save the Script
-- Filename: `install_testdisk.txt`
+- Filename: `install_vscode.txt`
 - Format: UTF-8 plain text

-### 2. Transfer to Flipper
+### 2. Upload to Flipper
 - Connect Flipper Zero via USB or Bluetooth.
 - Use **qFlipper** or **Flipper Mobile App**.
 - Transfer to: `SD Card/badusb/`.

-### 3. Execute
+### 3. Run the Script
-- On Flipper: Navigate to `Main Menu > Bad USB > install_testdisk.txt`.
+- On Flipper: Navigate to `Main Menu > Bad USB > install_vscode.txt`.
 - Ensure USB mode is active.
 - Connect to the target Windows machine and press **Run**.

 The script will:
 - Open the Run dialog (`Win + R`).
 - Launch an elevated Command Prompt (`cmd` with `CTRL + SHIFT + ENTER`).
-- Execute: `choco install testdisk -y`.
+- Execute: `choco install vscode -y && exit`.

 ## Installation Verification

-TestDisk installs silently if:
+Visual Studio Code installs silently if:
 - Chocolatey is installed.
 - Administrative privileges are granted.
 - An internet connection is available.

-Installs the latest stable version (e.g., 7.2+ as of October 2025).
-Verify via: [Chocolatey Package Page](https://community.chocolatey.org/packages/testdisk).

 ## Requirements